KnHoehn/JavaTextBasedGame/README.md

 The application connects to the database by reading the credentials from a db.properites file.
 To get yours to connect you will need to create a "db.properties" file and place it in the src/main/resources folder.
 The db.properties file should look like the following but with the values replaced with your own:

 <img width="240" height="76" alt="image" src="https://github.com/user-attachments/assets/6d897ca5-8346-4eb3-8ee5-ef56e62e9cc1" />

+If you get stuck i your playthrough, here are the maps for the different themes:

 Map of the Space theme: